idehweb/login-with-phone-number/README.md

 Added country flags to login with phone number form

-You can add almost every SMS gateways (if you have) yourself for free
+You can add almost every SMS gateways (if you have) yourself for free, or you can ask us to develop your sms gateway with paying extra.

 you can change style and appearance of forms